Mental health initiatives

 "It's really important when you're working in mental health to understand the way that our brains work, the way that we function, so that we can be better clinicians," Dr. DeSena-Jacobs says. - Mental Health and Practice launched for M.S.W. students in Spring 2025.
 This case-based class presents students with four cases and assigns them to treatment teams.
 Students apply material they are learning through the perspective of these cases from real-world practitioners and clients.

 "They learn about assessments, they learn about legalities of the mental health system, they learn about mistakes that clinicians make," Dr. DeSena-Jacobs says.
 "What we hear from students all the time is, 'We want practice experience.'
-So that's the lens we were thinking about as we built this." - A 12-credit graduate Mental Health Certificate is in process, which would make VCU only the second school of social work in the nation to offer such a certificate.
-Coursework would include:
+So that's the lens we were thinking about as we built this." - A 12-credit graduate Certificate in Mental Health Practice is now available, making VCU only the second school of social work in the nation to offer such a certificate.
+Coursework includes:

-- A 12-credit graduate Trauma-Informed Practice Certificate, is also in the planning stages.
+- A 12-credit graduate Certificate in Trauma-Informed Practice is in the planning stages.
 It would be available as a stand-alone certificate, or students could pair the M.S.W. degree and certificate in 63 credits.
 Coursework would include:

 - SLWK 727 - Trauma and Social Work Practice: Theory, Assessment and Intervention